kristopolous/ytmix/README.md

 http://9ol.es/yt

+## Creating a new playlist

+The quickest way to create a new playlist is to use the `import/poarse.js` script which uses the youtube data api v3 in order to create a list of the uploads of a specified user.
+Unfortunately, due to v3 bullshit, You need to get an auth-key to send off the requests.

+If you want to avoid this, there's a dump `db/mysql-dump.db.lzma` that is occasionally updated.
+Just do

+    mysql -uroot db < mysql-dump.db

+As far as the mysql credentials they are in [lib/db.php](https://github.com/kristopolous/ytmix/blob/master/lib/db.php).
+Oh dear, now you know my localhost doesn't have a password for root.
+Woe is me.

+Anyway, change those to whatever you want.

 ## Updating the playlists

 You can update all the playlists using some kind of unix shell wizardry right now ...
 I should probably make it more humane.